Cortisol is very much needed in the body. However, too much or too little of it can be very bad for your health.

 Rhodiola Rosea is also an adaptogenic herb with some outstanding qualities.

 - central nervous system enhancement (9)

 It increases mental performance under stress (11).
-This study shows that animals who ingested rhosdiola rosea, showed almost no increase in cortisol levels during stress.
-(12) Rodiola rosea is a potent adaptogen and increases resilience to stress, induce feelings of calmness and being able to complete tasks.
-It also increases dopamine and therefore confidence etc. Rodiola rosea also prevents the rise in adrenaline and therefore prevents blood sugar spikes and falls.
+This study shows that animals who ingested Rhodiola Rosea showed almost no increase in cortisol levels during stress as well as other markers of stress, such as nitric oxide, JNK, etc, and restored proper ATP production (a very important and positive characteristic) (12, R).
+Rodiola Rosea is a potent adaptogen and increases resilience to stress, induce feelings of calmness and being able to complete tasks.
+It also increases dopamine and therefore confidence etc. Rhodiola rosea also prevents the rise in adrenaline and therefore prevents blood sugar spikes and falls.

 11) L-Lysine & L-arginine